eapowertools-archive/SalesforceReportsConnector/README.md

 1. The following screen should appear.
 You will need to accept the license terms before you can install.
 ![Installation Window](https://s3.amazonaws.com/eapowertools/salesforce-reports-connector/imgs/readme/installation.png)

-1. When the installer completes, the Salesforce Reports Connector is successfully installed!
+1. When the installer completes, the Salesforce Reports Connector is successfully installed! _If you are running Qlik Sense Desktop, you will need to restart Qlik Sense Desktop for the connector to appear._

 ### Setup